-What is this “New Work Concept” all about?
+What is the “New Work Concept”?

 This “new work concept” revolved around the idea that employees are considerably more efficient, time-savvy, and driven whey they are virtually connected.
 Customers, on the other hand, greatly benefit from this as their queries and concerns are addressed away with customer service representatives or sales personnel who are always on.
 More so, a lot of companies are eyeing their recruitment bait to individuals who are accurate, skilled, and tech-savvy.